-'Father, I know I have sinned against you and that my sin has resulted in separation from you.
-But I thank you that you love me so much you sent your own Son, Jesus, to die in my place so that I could be forgiven.
-I trust completely in Jesus for my salvation and thank you that I now have the gift of righteousness and eternal life and am your child forever.
+'Father, I know I have sinned against you and that sin results in separation from you.
+But I thank you that you love me so much you sent your own Son, Jesus, to die in my place so that I could be forgiven and reconciled to you.
+I trust completely in Jesus for my salvation and thank you that I now have the gift of righteousness and eternal life, and am your child forever.
 Thank you Father for your amazing grace.
-In the name of Jesus, amen.'
+In the name of Jesus, amen.

 What about repentance?

 Does our faith need to be coupled with repentance before we can be saved?

-The word 'repentance' is a translation of the Greek word metanoia meaning to change one's mind.
-Meta = after; noeo = to perceive or think.
-Literally, 'think again'.
+The word 'repentance' is a translation of the Greek word metanoia meaning to change one's mind meta = after; noeo = to perceive or think.
+Literally, 'think again'

 Essentially repentance is synonymous with faith in Christ.
-We previously held to certain views contrary to the gospel.
+We previously held certain views contrary to the gospel which we no longer believe